 It would help if you learned about the technical features of your product so that you are not stumped when someone asks you a question about it.

-However, don't be concerned if you need to consult an expert when you're on a sales call.
+However, don't be concerned about consulting an expert when you're on a sales call.
 Nobody expects you to be an expert on your product or service.

 8. Keep it simple silly!